redking3684/my-new-project/readme.txt

-this is a diff example
+this is a diff example for github